foolo/gedit_custom_keys/README.md

 Some shortcuts, such as Ctrl+D for delete line are hard-coded in function `gedit_view_class_init` in `gedit-view.c`

-Some shortcuts do not work.
+Some shortcuts do not work when added with `add_keyboard_shortcut()`.
 For example, the following unfortunately has no effect:
 ```
 self.add_keyboard_shortcut("win.previous-document", "<Ctrl><Shift>Tab")
 self.add_keyboard_shortcut("win.next-document", "<Ctrl>Tab")